-The $669 OnePlus 7 Pro sports a unique full-screen design with a large 6.67-inch display.
+Forget notches and punch holes.
+The OnePlus 7 Pro ($669/£649) sports a unique full-screen design with a large 6.67-inch display.
 It doesn't make performance trade-offs.
 Its photos are pretty damn good.
-And while it's not as cheap as the Pixel 3a or Pixel 3a XL, it delivers so much more than those devices that it feels like a bargain.
-That's why we're naming the OnePlus 7 Pro to our list of the best smartphones.
+And while it's not exactly cheap, the OnePlus 7 Pro delivers so much for the money thatt it feels like a bargain.

 OnePlus 7 Cheat Sheet: What's New